 Laura looks at me and laughs out loud.
 “I don’t know how else to be.”

 So many of us find ourselves right here where Laura and I ended up.
 How are we going to get the point where we can tolerate not being happy all the time with ourselves and our lovers while being able to put in the work for a relationship and worst of all, finding a lover who will be able to tolerate and put in the effort like we do.
 It’s pretty reasonable to be depressed about all of this.

 But, we don’t have to give up.
 There are solutions out there to the many problems we have in our relationships.
-You can subscribe above to find out the 4-Step Solution on How to Not Argue with your Lover.
-This will teach you that even though love is conditional, it can still be navigated in a way that is fulfilling to our lives.
+My 4-Step Solution on How to Not Argue with your Lover will teach you what words to avoid and what to be thinking to avoid an argument or when an argument has started so you can continue to live in a way that is fulfilling to your lives.